downplay/downdrop/README.md

 ### DragDropProvider Setup

 Downdrop utilises a provider component.
 This can be placed at the top level of your app if you wish, although this is not required; but it must at least wrap all `DragHandle`s and `DropTarget`s that need to work together.
-You may wish to handle some events at the provider level.
+You may wish to handle some events at the provider level; this allows you to destroy the dragged component during drag yet still respond to events.

 ```jsx
 import { DragDropProvider } from "downdrop";